-In 2018, the Company completed its exploration program which included reconnaissance stream sediment sampling, soil sampling, machine trenching and airborne geophysics to detect new gold-silver anomalies, to better delineate the known epithermal stock-work gold-silver mineralization and to better define drill targets, after which a drilling program and budget will be developed for 2019.
+In 2018, the Company completed its exploration program which included reconnaissance stream sediment sampling, soil sampling, machine trenching and airborne geophysics to detect new gold-silver anomalies, to better delineate the known epithermal stock-work gold-silver mineralization and to better define drill targets.

-Princeton property (British Columbia, Canada)
+1.2.4 Princeton property (British Columbia, Canada)

-In December 2018, the Company entered into a property option agreement jointly with Tasca Resources Ltd. ("Tasca") and an individual whereby the Company has an option to earn a 80% interest in the Princeton property by incurring exploration expenditures of CAD\$900,000 over a two year period and granting a 1% NSR to Tasca which can be acquired for CAD\$1 million and honoring a 2% NSR to the individual of which 1% NSR can be acquired for CAD\$1 million.
+In December 2018 and then as amended in June 2019, the Company entered into a property option agreement jointly with Universal Copper Ltd. (formerly, Tasca Resources Ltd.) ("Universal") and an individual whereby the Company has an option to earn a 75% interest in the Princeton property by: incurring exploration expenditures of CAD\$490,000 over a two year period; issuing 375,000 common shares to Universal by December 1, 2019; paying CAD\$25,000 cash to Universal by March 16, 2021; granting a 1% NSR to Universal which can be acquired for CAD\$1 million; and honoring a 2% NSR to the individual of which 1% NSR can be acquired for CAD\$1 million.

 The Princeton gold property consists of 14,650 hectares located 35 kilometers (km) south of Princeton, British Columbia, and is readily accessible by road.
-The property is underlain by volcanic rocks of both the Eocene Princeton Group and the Triassic-Jurassic Nicola Group.
+The property contains quartz veins with high grade gold (> 10 g/t) hosted in Triassic Nicola Group metasedimetary and metavolcanic rocks intruded by undated granitic dikes and stocks.

-Management's Discussion and Analysis For the Three Months ended March 31, 2019 (expressed in United States dollars)
+Management's Discussion and Analysis For the Three and Nine Months ended September 30, 2019 (expressed in United States dollars)